Metrist-Software/product-docs/docs/orchestrator-ebpf-plugin.md

 thus figure out what the actual host, method and path are for an API call.
 This is impossible to do at, for example, the networking level.

-Once host, method and path are found for a call the plugin forwards data to its configured Orchestrator.
+Once host, method and path are found for a call, the plugin forwards data to its configured Orchestrator.
 The latter sees the data as regular "in-process agent" data and will therefore process it against its in-process configuration.

 ## Limitations

-Plain HTTP traffic is ignored, because the sort of APIs we are interested in in the context of Metrist's vendor management functionality typically are not sent in the clear over the public internet.
+Plain HTTP traffic is ignored.
+Because, the sort of APIs we are interested in, in the context of Metrist's vendor management functionality, typically are not sent in the clear over the public internet.

-At the moment, we only monitor traffic from software that uses the OpenSSL library, and only if it has been dynamically linked against it.
+At the moment, we only monitor traffic from software that uses the OpenSSL library and only if it has been dynamically linked against it.
 We do not yet support other TLS libraries, like GNU TLS or BoringSSL; contact us if you need support for these.

 Certain languages do not use external dynamically linked libraries.
 Mainstream languages we are aware of that we can not monitor this way:

 * Languages on the JVM (Java, Scala, Clojure, Kotlin, etc).
-The JVM has a TLS implementation that is implemented in Java, so we cannot hook into it through eBPF.
+The JVM has a TLS implementation that is implemented in Java.
+  So, we cannot hook into it through eBPF.
 * Languages on the BEAM (Erlang, Elixir).
 Similarly, the BEAM has a TLS implementation implemented in Erlang.
 * Golang.
 Golang delivers statically linked executables and thus does not give us the hooks we need to monitor it.